 911 – if you are at immediate risk, directly call 911 for help.

-U of T Telus Health Student Support (formerly known as MySSP) (844-451-9700) – immediate and/or ongoing confidential, 24/7 support in more than 140 languages.
+U of T Telus Health Student Support (formerly known as MySSP) (844-451-9700 or through their website live chat option)– immediate and/or ongoing confidential, 24/7 support in more than 140 languages.
 You can also access help and advice by chat by downloading the Telus Health Student Support (THSS) App (Apple App Store/Google Play).

 Good2Talk (1-866-925-5454) – free, confidential, 24/7 access to professional counselling and information for all post-secondary students in Ontario.
 You can also text GOOD2TALKON to 686868 to access support via text messaging.